cman81/pokemon-pack-maker/KANBAN.md

 - when a player discards all cards from a pokemon stack, collapse the container

 ## Doing
+- when opening a pack, flip over rare cards for a little suspense
 - collapse "pokemon" containers by default

 ## Done